 Call these maple walnut squares whatever your heart desires.
 Bars.
 Blondies.
 Brownies.
 Bar cookies.
-They still offer the same superlatively sweet and gooey maple awesomeness atop a sweet shortbread crust regardless of what they’re dubbed.
+Whatever the name, they offer superlatively sweet and gooey maple awesomeness atop a sweet shortbread crust.

-- 1 stick (4 ounces) unsalted butter, cut into pieces and chilled, plus more for pan
+- 1 stick unsalted butter cold, cut into pieces, plus more for the pan

 - 1/4 cup maple sugar*

 - Heat the oven to 350°F (177°C).
 Line an 8-inch (20-cm) square baking pan with parchment paper, allowing the excess to hang over the sides, and butter and flour the parchment, tapping out any excess flour.

 - In a food processor, process the butter, flour, and maple sugar until combined.